cjcampbell/isocat/README.md

 # Installation

-`isocat` is currently available on github.
+`isocat` is currently available on GitHub.
 To install without a vignette, use the following code:
 `devtools::install_github("cjcampbell/isocat")`

 The `isocat` package provides multiple tools in `R` for creating and quantitatively analyzing and summarizing probability-of-origin surfaces generated from stable isotope analyses of animal tissue.